Marx-wrld/Port-sniffer/README.md

 # Port-sniffer

-Implementing a cli port sniffer in rust.
+Implementing a CLI port sniffer in rust.